Going Forward - Estate Planning for Your Family -

 SECOND NOMINEE

-7. NOMINATION OF AGENT IN ADVANCE HEALTH CARE DIRECTIVE
+7. NOMINATION OF AGENT IN ADVANCED HEALTH CARE DIRECTIVE

 Note: This is the form where you indicate that you do not wich to be kept alive artificially if the only result will be an artificial delay in the moment of your death under certain circumstances.
 Unless you give other instructions, if you are married, your surviving spouse will be your first agent to make health care decisions.
 If married, the following nominations are for when the spouse is deceased or incapacitated.
 If single,you may choose your agents.

-SINGLE PERSON'S NOMINATIONS FOR AGENT IN ADVANCE HEALTH CARE DIRECTIVE
+SINGLE PERSON'S NOMINATIONS FOR AGENT IN ADVANCED HEALTH CARE DIRECTIVE

 NAMECITY/STATERELATIONSHIP TO YOU